Peter-SB/PySync-Hub/Readme.md

 ### **Ethos:**
 This app is built with the hope that more people take up DJing and more people get into dance music.
 Having music to play is often a barrier to entry for this.
 All audio sourced from publicly available sources, such as youtube.
-Hence, the quality of audio downloaded by this app is capped at a lower quality. **Please buy the music your love and support the artists for full quality tracks.
+Hence, the quality of audio sourced by this app is capped at a lower quality.
+Full quality tracks **please buy the music your love and support the artists.
 The dance music scene is dying, and it needs everyone's support.**

 ### **Features:**
 - Seamless automated syncing of playlists between platforms such as SoundCloud and Spotify.